-- Keith Campbell and Jean Twenge: Campbell and Twenge are authors (Jean M. Twenge, W. Keith Campbell, 2009)11) and researchers who have studied the rise of narcissism in modern society and the potential consequences of this trend. - Craig Malkin: Malkin is a clinical psychologist and the author of "Rethinking Narcissism" (Craig Malkin, 2016), a book that offers a more nuanced view of narcissism and offers strategies for dealing with narcissistic individuals.
+- Sam Vaknin: Vaknin is a narcissism expert and the author of several books on the topic, including "Malignant Self-love: Narcissism Revisited." - Cynthia McWilliams and Mark D. Baldwin: McWilliams and Baldwin are researchers who have studied narcissism and its relationship to social media use and self-esteem. - Keith Campbell and Jean Twenge: Campbell and Twenge are researchers who have studied the rise of narcissism in modern society and the potential consequences of this trend. - Craig Malkin: Malkin is a clinical psychologist and the author of "Rethinking Narcissism," a https://dokuwiki.3dd.de/ Printed on 2025/04/28 16:03 book that offers a more nuanced view of narcissism and offers strategies for dealing with narcissistic individuals.